Robert Ekelund

-Robert Burton Ekelund Jr. (born 1940) is an American economist.
+Robert Burton Ekelund Jr. (September 20, 1940 – August 17, 2023) was an American economist.

-Education
+Early life and education

-Originally from Galveston, Texas, Ekelund attended St. Mary's University in San Antonio, Texas, earning his BBA in economics in 1962 and his MA in economics and history the next year.
+Born on Galveston Island, Texas, Ekelund attended St. Mary's University in San Antonio, Texas, earning his BBA in economics in 1962 and his MA in economics and history the next year.
 He was a member of the Order of the Barons and first worked as an instructor in economics while completing his master's degree.

-He then moved to Baton Rouge, Louisiana, to teach and continue his graduate work at Louisiana State University.
+Ekelund then moved to Baton Rouge, Louisiana, to teach and continue his graduate work at Louisiana State University.
 He finished his PhD in economics and political theory there in 1967.
 His doctoral dissertation was on Jules Dupuit, a French civil engineer and economist.
-Ekelund would maintain this interest in Dupuit, making him the topic of a dozen journal articles and a 1999 book, Secret Origins of Modern Microeconomics: Dupuit and the Engineers.
+Ekelund maintained this interest in Dupuit, making him the topic of a dozen journal articles and a 1999 book, Secret Origins of Modern Microeconomics: Dupuit and the Engineers.

 Career

-In 1967, after the completion of his PhD, Ekelund was hired by Texas A&M University economics department.
-He was made Professor of Economics in 1974 and remained on the faculty of the College Station, Texas school until 1979, when he moved to Auburn, Alabama to become a professor at Auburn University.
-Ekelund was a visiting scholar at the Hoover Institution at Stanford University and in 2003 he served as the Vernon Taylor Distinguished Visiting Professor at Trinity University in San Antonio, Texas.
-Ekelund is now Catherine and Edward Lowder Eminent Scholar Emeritus at Auburn University and is a policy advisor to the Heartland Institute.
-He is also an Independent Institute research fellow and an adjunct faculty member of the Mises Institute.
+In 1967, after the completion of his PhD, Ekelund was hired by Texas A&M University economics department, where he became Director of Graduate Students.
+He was made Professor of Economics in 1974.
+His students at Texas A&M included future Texas politicians Chet Edwards and Rick Perry.

+In 1979, Ekelund moved to Auburn, Alabama to become a professor at Auburn University, where he was the first Director of Graduate Students in economics, for Auburn's new PhD program.
+Over the course of his academic career, he directed over 50 doctoral dissertations and dozens of master's theses.
+His students included Donald J. Boudreaux.
+Ekelund was a visiting scholar at the Hoover Institution at Stanford University, and in 2003 he served as the Vernon Taylor Distinguished Visiting Professor at Trinity University in San Antonio, Texas.
+Ekelund was also a policy advisor to the Heartland Institute, an Independent Institute research fellow, and an adjunct faculty member of the Mises Institute.
+Ekelund retired from Auburn University in 2003, becoming the Catherine and Edward Lowder Eminent Scholar Emeritus.

+Over the course of his career, Ekelund authored over two dozen books, and over 200 academic papers.